nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 >Example:
 * `list all`<br>
-*  `edit 2 d/Pilot 2B`<br>
+*  `edit 2 d/Pilot 2B`<br><br>
-*  Edit the 2nd floating task in DoMePlease.
-Example Buy Pencil.
+Edits the 2nd floating task in DoMePlease.
+Example Buy Pencil. <br>
-* A message will be displayed to inform the user that the task is edited.
+A message will be displayed to inform the user that the task is edited.

 &nbsp;&nbsp;&nbsp;&nbsp; <b>3.7 Finding all floating tasks, deadlines and events containing any keyword in their name and tags: `find` </b><br>
 >Finds all floating tasks, deadlines and events which names and tags contain any of the given keywords.<br>